LorneWhiteway/lfi_project/README.md

 1. Go to the parent directory of the project directory.
 2. git clone https://github.com/LorneWhiteway/lfi_project.git
 3. cd ./lfi_project.
 You are now in the project directory.
-3. Follow the instructions in 'Creating a suitable version of FFTW for hypatia' below to create a suitable version of FFTW and to create a module file for this version.
+4. Follow the instructions in 'Creating a suitable version of FFTW for hypatia' below to create a suitable version of FFTW and to create a module file for this version.
+5. Follow the instructions below in 'Working with python on hypatia' to to create a virtual Python environment.modules.
-4. Follow the instructions in 'How to build pkdgrav3 for use by the hypatia GPU' below to build pkdgrav3.
+6. Follow the instructions in 'How to build pkdgrav3 for use by the hypatia GPU' below to build pkdgrav3.

 ### How to load environment variables
-- Log on to hypatia
 - Go to the project directory
-- Run `source ./set_environment_hypatia.sh`
+- `source ./set_environment_hypatia.sh`

 ### How to log on to one of the hypatia GPU nodes
 ```